GiorgiBeriashvili/lovecraft-api/README.md

 In order for the server to function properly, you need initialize the database and set some environment variables.

-Database (SQLite3 in this case) can have a table defined in the following way:
+Database (RDBMS being SQLite in this case) can have a table defined in the following way:

 ```sql
 CREATE TABLE IF NOT EXISTS texts (